 Similar to the potential impacts on sources of energy production, physical disturbances or strikes could damage equipment and inhibit extraction processes.
 Military expended materials that inadvertently snag, entangle, or damage sand and gravel extraction equipment or disrupt the sand and gravel extraction process may impact industry revenue and operating costs.
 The Navy implements standard operating procedures for clearing training and testing areas before initiating hazardous activities.
 Navy activities that expend materials that ultimately reside on the seafloor are typically conducted in offshore waters beyond the location of accessible sand and gravel sources.
 If military expended materials were encountered during the extraction process, they would first encounter the dragheads, which are the first point of contact with bottom materials on a suction dredger.
 The dragheads and the extraction process are designed with the expectation that debris may be encountered during the extraction process.
 The dragheads aid in filtering out debris to reduce the likelihood of a blockage from debris encountered during the dredging or extraction process.
-The Navy would avoid conducting training and testing in areas of mineral extraction, and it is unlikely that military expended materials from training and testing activities would be transported onto sand and gravel sources.
-Therefore, the potential for Navy activities to disrupt or disturb mineral extraction vessels or equipment by physical disturbances or strikes would be negligible.
+The Navy would avoid conducting training and testing in areas of mineral extraction, and it is unlikely that military expended materials from training and testing activities to disrupt or disturb mineral extraction vessels or equipment by physical disturbances or strikes would be negligible.